thephpleague/csv/docs/9.0/reader/statement.md

 ## FragmentFinder

 <p class="message-info">This mechanism is introduced with version <code>9.12.0</code>.</p>
+<p class="message-warning">This implementation is marked as experimetal since version <code>9.12.0</code>.
+The public API is stable but the implementation and returned value will change in the next version to take into account edge cases and improve error and selection handling.
+It is recommended to avoid using the current implementation <strong>or</strong> restrict its usage for simple selection in version 9.</p>

 The second mechanism is based on [RFC7111](https://www.rfc-editor.org/rfc/rfc7111) and allow selecting part of your document according to its rows, columns or cells coordinates.
 The RFC, and thus, our class